codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-snap-package.md

 ```

   You will be asked to enter your Snapcraft account username and password.

+2.Note that binary files (i.e. SNAPCRAFT_LOGIN_CREDENTIALS file) have to be [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to environment variables and decoded during the build.
-2. Save the environment variable with the name `SNAPCRAFT_LOGIN_CREDENTIALS` in Codemagic UI (either in Application/Team variables) value and select **secure**.
+3. Save the environment variable with the name `SNAPCRAFT_LOGIN_CREDENTIALS` in Codemagic UI (either in Application/Team variables) value and select **secure**.
 Add the group for the environment variable to `codemagic.yaml`.
-3. Note that binary files (i.e. SNAPCRAFT_LOGIN_CREDENTIALS file) have to be [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to environment variables and decoded during the build.

 ```yaml
 environment: